vjoel/fsdb/README.markdown

   - #fetch calls #default_fetch, which, in Database's implementation, returns nil.

     Transactions can be nested.
 However, the order in which objects are locked can lead to deadlock if, for example, the nesting is cyclic, or two threads or processes request the same set of locks in a different order.
 One approach is to only request nested locks on paths in the lexicographic order of the path strings: "foo/bar", "foo/baz", ...

     A transaction can be aborted with Database#abort and Database.abort, after which the state of the object in the database remains as before the transaction.
 An exception that is raised but not handled within a transaction also aborts the transaction.

     Note that there is no locking on directories, but you can designate a lock file for each dir and effectively have multiple-reader, single writer (advisory) locking on dirs.
 Just make sure you enclose your dir operation in a transaction on the lock object, and always access these objects using this technique.

+    ``` ruby
     db.browse('lock for dir') do
       db['dir/x'] = 1
     end
+    ```

 ## Guarding against concurrency problems